programming-journal/programming-journal.github.io/artifact-evaluation/submission.markdown

 Your submission should consist of three parts, all in one file:

-1.  a Markdown-formatted `README.md` of your artifact,
+1.  a Markdown-formatted `README.md` for your artifact;
 2.  a URL pointing to either
-    *   a single file containing the artifact (recommended) or
+    *   a single file containing the artifact (recommended), or
-    *   the address of a public source control repository,
+    *   the address of a public source control repository;
 3.  a hash certifying the version of the artifact at submission time, either
-    *   an sha256 hash of the single file (use the `sha256sum` command-line tool to generate the hash) or
+    *   an sha256 hash of the single file (use the `sha256sum` command-line tool to generate the hash), or
-    *   the _full_ commit hash for the repository (e.g., from `git reflog --no-abbrev`)
+    *   the _full_ commit hash for the repository (e.g., from `git reflog --no-abbrev`).

 The URL must be a public Google Drive, Dropbox, GitHub, Bitbucket, or GitLab URL, to help protect the anonymity of the reviewers.
 <!-- This is the easy-chair limitation, checked 2022-03-07 -->